hexbatch/apple-core/v1/docs/core/actions.md

 * set operation info
 * lifecycle

+todo set up output_keys and input_params to be mapped to attributes

 Script returns:

 depends on what the script is used for: can be a primitive to be evaluated for truthfulness, can be changed attribute values for the target